nancy-gl/Power-BI-Projects/README.md

 Created these Power BI Reports testing the various features of it with the data available in the internet.

 ---
-## Project 1: Optical Data Analysis - Report
+## Project 1: Optical Data Analysis
 ## Summary

 * This report allows to see the Optometric patients appointment details.